-Centrally located in Salvador, this hotel is near Cathedral of Salvador, Terreiro de Jesus, and Fonte Nova Stadium.
+Villa Bahia Hotel is centrally located in Salvador, this hotel is near Cathedral of Salvador, Terreiro de Jesus, and Fonte Nova Stadium.
 Other nearby points of interest include Forte Santo Antonio de Barra.
 A complimentary continental breakfast is available.
 Villa Bahia also features a restaurant, a bar/lounge, and complimentary wireless Internet access.
 In addition to complimentary wireless Internet access and premium bedding, guestrooms feature air conditioning along with sofa beds and in-room safes.

-In the heart of Salvador’s historical centre, a step away from the Jorge Amado Museum, from the celebrated Lacerda Elevator and the Praca da Se overlooking All Saints Bay.
+Villa Bahia is located in the heart of Salvador’s historical centre, a step away from the Jorge Amado Museum, from the celebrated Lacerda Elevator and the Praca da Se overlooking All Saints Bay.
 A hotel of charm, which has been renovated with care – 17 rooms, a gourmet restaurant and swimming pool.
 Indeed, so you may discover Bahian art de vivre from the inside out, they have combined authenticity and charm – it’s up to you to enjoy the good life that is offered here!
 A staff of 30 overseen by Bruno Guinard, your French host, and Laurent, your Belgian chef, both of whom have long adopted Bahia as their home.

-17 rooms of 35 m2 and over, 3 rooms with terrace and private bath.
-These rooms recall the main stages in the history of the Portuguese discoverers, their trade exchanges with Africa and Asia and their maritime routes, all closely tied to the spice trade.
+Guest rooms recall the main stages in the history of the Portuguese discoverers, their trade exchanges with Africa and Asia and their maritime routes, all closely tied to the spice trade.
 The Villa Bahia therefore takes you back in time to its very origins, to evoke Cape Verde, Guinea, Angola, Mozambique, but also Ceuta, Ormus, Goa, Calicut, Sri Lanka, Malaga, Timor, Macau and Nagasaki.

 The restaurant serves contemporary gastronomic cuisine by the great international chef Marc Le Dantec, who adapts French techniques to the flavoursome local ingredients that make Bahian cuisine so delicious.